JamesxFarris/SVG-generator/README.md

 ## Usage

-In order to use the note taking application, you must:
+In order to use the generator, you must:

 - Open your cloned repo